G7-TheKing/-ExploringGunDeathsML/README.md

 # Exploring Gun Deaths in the USA
-Dataquest Guided Project on Exploring Gun Deaths in The USA
+This was a Dataquest Guided Project on Exploring Gun Deaths in The USA.
+No fancy frameworks have been used.